MetaMorphic-Digital/draw-steel/src/docs/Active-Effects.md

 >
 ></details>

-## Ability Bonus Effects
+## Ability Modifiers

-The system includes a subtype of active effect called "Ability Bonus", which will modify abilities that an actor has.
+The system includes a subtype of active effect called "Ability Modifier", which apply their changes to all abilities on an actor.
 This allows non-kit items to apply kit-like bonuses.

 ### Filters

-Ability bonuses currently support keyword filters.
+Ability modifiers currently support keyword filters.
 An ability must have all selected keywords to receive the bonus.
 If an item like a treasure wants to apply bonuses to disjunct sets of keywords, make two copies of the effect (e.g. a bonus to all Magic *or* Psionic abilities).

 ### Changes

-Ability Bonuses support a far more limited set of keys, but still use the same mode & value logic as normal active effects.
+Ability modifiers support a far more limited set of keys, but still use the same mode & value logic as normal active effects.

 |Key|Description|
 |---|-----------|